v2dY/mcp-operator/.github/PULL_REQUEST_TEMPLATE.md

 ---
 name: Pull Request
-about: Propose a change to the Kubernetes MCP Operator
+about: Propose a change to the KMCP
 title: ''
 labels: ''
 assignees: ''